-- This funding is open to Masters students, PhD students, and postdoctoral fellows, who will be registered full-time for the 2024-25 academic year and conducting research related to behavioural intervention development or testing. - The funded mentee must be a Canadian citizen, Canadian permanent resident, or have a valid work permit or student visa. - Applicants and their academic mentors must be members of CBITN.
+- UPDATED MAY 1: This funding is open to Masters students, PhD students, and postdoctoral fellows, who will be registered full-time for the 2025-26 academic year and conducting research related to behavioural intervention development or testing.
+Students participating in a clinical internship for more than four days per week during the year for which the award would be held are NOT eligible.
+NEW: Students participating in a part-time clinical internship for less than 4 days per week may be eligible for full or top-up funding based on provincial and program requirements. - The funded mentee must be a Canadian citizen, Canadian permanent resident, or have a valid work or study permit. - Applicants and their academic mentors must be members of CBITN.
 It is free to join CBITN.
 To become a member please sign up at: https://mbmccmcm.wufoo.com/forms/cbitn-membership-application/. - CBITN requires applicants to have a second professional/community mentor, e.g., a patient, community member, healthcare professional, policy maker, or someone from the private sector.
-These mentors cannot be primarily researchers, but may have an academic appointment such as an adjunct position or equivalent.
+These mentors cannot be primarily researchers\\, but may have an academic appointment such as an adjunct position or equivalent.

-^{} The definition of someone who has a primary research profile is: having held principal applicant/investigator or co-principal applicant/investigator funds from a recognised provincial/federal/international funding agency OR being the first or senior author on a peer-reviewed journal article within the last 5 years.
+\\ The definition of someone who has a primary research profile is: having held principal applicant/investigator or co-principal applicant/investigator funds from a recognised provincial/federal/international funding agency OR being the first or senior author on a peer-reviewed journal article within the last 5 years.
 This second mentor is a requirement of funding.

-Applicants submitting to the CBITN competition may not submit applications to other Clinical Trials Training Platforms (CTTPs) participating in this competition (i.e., CANTRAIN, StrokeCOG, and CAN-TAP-TALENT).
+Applicants submitting to the CBITN competition may not submit applications to other Clinical Trials Training Platforms (CTTPs) (e.g., CANTRAIN, StrokeCOG, and CAN-TAP-TALENT).

-Only one application per level per academic mentor is allowed.
+Only one application per level per academic mentor may be submitted.
 Should an academic mentor support more than one mentee per level then all mentees at the level will be removed.
 This means that an academic mentor can support a maximum of 3 mentees, 1 at the masters level, 1 at the doctoral level, and 1 at the postdoctoral level.